ams-sth/learn-cpp/OOP/OOP.md

 #### 1. **Encapsulation**

-- Bundling(Hiding) of data and methods operating on that data within a class.
+- Bundling of data and methods operating on that data within a class.
 - Use **access specifiers** (`private`, `protected`, `public`) to control access.

 **Example:**